nextcloud/appstore/README.md

     sudo apt-get install python3-venv

-Afterwards set up a new virtual environment inside the **venv** folder by running:
+Afterwards set up a new virtual environment by running the following command:

     pyvenv venv

+This will create a local virtual environment in the **venv** folder.
+You only need to do this once in the beginning.

 Then activate it: